10 Top tips for visiting beautiful Bali after the Pandemic

 Option 2 – Order a Grab Taxi

 Grab, or GoJek, are the ‘Uber’ in Indonesia.
-The prices can be 70% less than official taxi companies, so Grab & GoJek were banned from the airport for so long.
+The prices can be less than official taxi companies, so Grab & GoJek were banned from the airport for a long time.
 Sometimes the taxi mafia does get involved, so check if you can get a pick-up from your location (it changes all the time!).

 To book your Grab or GoJek taxi, you must download one of the Apps before you arrive at the airport.
 Then, before you walk out of the international airport terminal, make sure you either 1) have international roaming activated on your phone or 2) have bought a local SIM card.
 You can buy a SIM card easily at the airport.
 The kiosk is just as you enter the duty-free area after you exit the arrivals building.
 It is slightly more expensive to buy your SIM card at the airport but much cheaper than paying for data roaming.
 You get different packages.
 Purchase the smallest option for now, and then top up at your local supermarket store with more credit at a later stage.